trawick/ct-httpd/src/proto1/README.md

 * included in a certificate extension
 * included in the stapled OCSP response

 In addition, the administrator can statically configure one or more SCTs for a particular server certificate.
-This is configured by storing an SCT in a file with extension .sct in the SCT directory for a certificate.
+This is configured by using the CTStaticSCTs directive to associate a directory maintained by the administrator with a server certificate; any files in that directory with extension .sct will also be sent when the certificate is used.

 The base SCT directory is configured with the CTSCTStorage directive, and the certificate-specific directory name is the lower-case hex encoding of the SHA-256 hash of the DER form of the server leaf certificate.
-This directory will contain SCTs received from configured logs, as well as any SCTs stored by the administrator.
+This directory will contain SCTs received from configured logs.

 The number of SCTs sent in the ServerHello (i.e., not including those in a certificate extension or stapled OCSP response) can be limited by the CTServerHelloSCTLimit direcive.